Upcoming Trainings: April 7-14, May 19-26

 Patience, resilience, flexibility, and a sense of humor!

 Staff are the guardians of physical and emotional safety in the field.
-Thus, our Mentors: pro-actively manage risk, look after client health concerns, follow Elements policies and procedures, fill out student paperwork, create and follow-through on their own development goals, role-model program tools for students, and bring their own passion and personality!!
+Thus, our Mentors: pro-actively manage risk, look after client health concerns, follow Elements policies and procedures, fill out client paperwork, create and follow-through on their own development goals, role-model program tools for clients, and bring their own passion and personality!!

 About Elements Wilderness Program

-Elements Wilderness Program (adolescents boys) provides a healthy therapeutic environment for young people struggling with a variety of issues.
-While with us, our students (and their families) are provided the opportunity to explore past choices and set a new course for their futures.
+Elements Wilderness Program provides a healthy therapeutic environment for people struggling with a variety of issues.
+While with us, our clients (and their families) are provided the opportunity to explore past choices and set a new course for their futures.
 In order to accomplish this, we use wilderness therapy: embracing the outdoors, healthy role modeling, adventure activities, and evidence-based therapeutic methods.